D.K. Metcalf Player Prop Bets for NFL Week 6 | Seattle vs. Pittsburgh 10/17/2021

 - Metcalf has caught 25 passes on 38 targets for 383 yards and five touchdowns, averaging 76.6 yards per game.

-- So far this season, 26.8% of the 142 passes thrown by his team have gone Metcalf's way.

-- Metcalf (five red zone targets) has been the recipient of 38.5% of his team's 13 red zone pass attempts.
+- With five targets in the red zone this season, Metcalf has been on the receiving end of 38.5% of his team's 13 red zone pass attempts.

-- The Seahawks have thrown the football in 55.0% of their plays from scrimmage this year while staying on the ground 45.0% of the time.
+- The Seahawks have called a pass in 55.0% of their plays from scrimmage this year while running the ball 45.0% of the time.
 This offensive attack ranks 14th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Metcalf's matchup with the Steelers.